privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 ![](/assets/img/2019-08-24-dnscloak/cloudflare-mozilla-stamp.png){: .w-100}

-You can now paste this into DNSCloak's Config Editor and start using the resolver.
+You can now paste the following stamp we generated into DNSCloak's Config Editor and start using the resolver.

 ```
 [static.'Cloudflare Resolver for Firefox']